alan-turing-institute/fridge/docs/architecture/roles.md

 (arch-roles)=
 # Role Catalogue

-This document summarises the responsibilities of each role within FRIDGE, covering both the overall governance and shared responsibility architecture and the operational processes across the FRIDGE lifecycle.
+This page explains the responsibilities of each role within a FRIDGE deployment, covering both the overall governance and shared responsibility architecture and the operational processes across the FRIDGE lifecycle.

 ## Role Summary